rdurica/php_starter_kit/README.md

 ![php8](https://github.com/user-attachments/assets/265bf808-0e8e-40a8-87fe-f473a708208d)

-"PHP Starter Kit" is a blank PHP application template that includes a Docker image pre-configured with PHP-FPM, Nginx(DEV), Composer, Opcache with JIT, SSL for local developent.
+"PHP Starter Kit" is a blank PHP application template that includes a Docker image pre-configured with PHP-FPM, Nginx, Composer, Opcache with JIT, SSL for local developent.

 ## Overview